On The Cost Function Associated With Legendrian Knots: Introduction

 \section{Introduction}

 A \emph{Legendrian} knot in $\R^3 $ with the standard contact structure $\xi_{st} = \text{ker}(dz-ydx) $ is a smooth embedding of $\mathbb{S}^1 $ in $\R^3 $ such that its image is tangent to the contact plane at each point.
 Two Legendrian knots are called \emph{Legendrian} isotopic if there is a smooth 1-parameter family of Legendrian knots starting with one and ending with the other.
 The classification of Legendrian knots up to Legendrian isotopy is not completely understood.
-It is easy to see that given a topological embedding of $\mathbb{S}^1$ in $\R^3 $, denoted by $K$, can be approximated by a Legendrian knot in an arbitrarily small $C^0 $-neighborhood of $K$.
+It is easy to see that given a topological embedding of $\mathbb{S}^1$ in $\R^3 $, denoted by $K$, it can be approximated by a Legendrian knot in an arbitrarily small $C^0 $-neighborhood of $K$.
 Hence, there are infinitely many Legendrian knots approximating $K$.
 All of them are topologically isotopic to $K$.
 We refer to a Legendrian knot that approximates $ K$ as a \emph{Legendrian representative} of the knot type of $K$.

 The properties of the contact structure $\xi_{st} $ reflect deeply in the classification problem of Legendrian representatives of a given knot.
-Sometimes, the classical invariants given by the Thurston-Bennequin number ($tb$) and the rotation number ($rot$) completely classify Legendrian representatives upto Legendrian isotopy.
+Sometimes, the classical invariants given by the Thurston-Bennequin number ($tb$) and the rotation number ($rot$) completely classify Legendrian representatives up to Legendrian isotopy.
 On the other hand, there are knot types where classical invariants are not sufficient to tell the Legendrian representatives apart (see \cite{C1},\cite{C2}).
 Deep mathematical ideas based on counting J-holomorphic curves and packaging the information into differential graded algebras (DGAs) were developed by Eliashberg-Chekanov (\cite{EF}) and Ng (\cite{LNg}) to classify Legendrian representatives.
+Additionally, Legendrian knots are classified by invariants such as $\rho$-rulings.
+For exposition on $\rho$-rulings refer to \cite{E}.

 In contrast, there have not been many attempts to understand the \emph{space} of all Legendrian representatives of a given knot type.
 Whether the set of all Legendrian representatives of a given knot type admits a meaningful and natural structure is the question in focus.
 Mountain ranges formed by Legendrian representatives based on $tb $ and $rot $ have been useful in a limited manner (\cite{E}).
 The limitation of mountain ranges arises from the fact that $tb$ and $rot$ are not sufficient for many families of knot types.